StyleT/tailorx/README.md

 * `filterResponseHeaders(attributes, headers)` - Function that maps the given response headers from the primary & `return-headers` fragments to the final response
 * `maxAssetLinks` - Number of `Link` Header directives for CSS and JS respected per fragment - defaults to `1`
 * `requestFragment(filterHeaders)(url, attributes, request)` - Function that returns a promise of request to a fragment server, check the default implementation in [`lib/request-fragment`](./lib/request-fragment.js)
-* `amdLoaderUrl` - URL to AMD loader.
-We use [RequireJS from cdnjs](https://cdnjs.com/libraries/require.js) as default
-* `pipeInstanceName` - Pipe instance name that is available in the browser window for consuming frontend hooks.
-* `pipeAttributes(attributes)` - Function that returns the minimal set of fragment attributes available on the frontend [hooks](./docs/hooks.md).
 * `tracer` - Opentracing [compliant Tracer implementation](https://doc.esdoc.org/github.com/opentracing/opentracing-javascript/class/src/tracer.js~Tracer.html).
 * `botsGuardEnabled` - `false` by default.
 This option forces TailorX to respond with 500 error code even if non-primary fragment fails in case the request comes from SEO/SM bot.
 Bot detection is done via [device-detector-js](https://www.npmjs.com/package/device-detector-js).